 MTA leases buildings, office space, storage space, equipment, vehicles, and cell tower space from other entities.
-These leases have terms between 1 year to 67 years, with payments required monthly, quarterly, or annually.
+These leases have terms between 1 year to 99 years, with payments required monthly, quarterly, or annually.
+Lease liabilities are measured at the present value of payments expected to be made during the lease term, using MTA's incremental borrowing rate at the time of valuation ranging from 0.72% to 5.64% if an applicable stated or implicit rate is not available.

-The amount of lease expense recognized for variable payments not included in the measurement of lease liability were \$3,864 and \$5,161 for the years ended December 31, 2022 and 2021.
+The amount of lease expenses recognized for variable payments not included in the measurement of lease liability were \$3,864 and \$5,161 for the years ended December 31, 2022 and 2021.
 MTA recognized \$0 expense attributable to residual value guarantees and termination penalties for each of the years ended December 31, 2022 and 2021.